 IoT is a digital technology revolution that is even bigger than the industrial revolution.
 The Internet of Things is one of the most palpable consequences of the Fourth Industrial Revolution, of which we currently are in the early stages.
 Just as it happened during the previous revolutions, early adopters, professionals able to create or adapt their business around the new technologies, will ensure their competitive edge during the following decades.
 As always, knowledge is power.

 The keyword of the decade was “disruptive” from Netflix to Uber and Airbnb.
 New technologies disrupt markets previously thought to be stable and straightforward.
 It is creating organizations that are able to challenge decades-old established industries with less than one-thousandth of their competitors’ capital.

-In order to adapt to this new situation, or even becoming a disruptor yourself, one of the most critical concepts to understand and to implement is the Internet of Things (IoT).
+In order to adapt to this new situation, or even become a disruptor yourself, one of the most critical concepts to understand and to implement is the Internet of Things (IoT).

 This whitepaper will focus on the benefits and the challenges you may face during the process of implementation of IoT.

 It is important to know the meaning of “Internet of Things”.
 According to Wikipedia, IoT is the extension of Internet connectivity into physical devices and everyday objects.
 Embedded with electronics, Internet connectivity, and other forms of hardware (such as sensors), these devices can communicate and interact with others over the Internet, and they can be remotely monitored and controlled.
 Let’s break that down:

 First, IoT is about connectivity.
 All your things are connected through the internet.
 Things refer to any physical object that can be uniquely identified (by URI or Unique Resource Identifier) and that can send/receive data by connecting to a network.
 Examples are buildings, vehicles, smartphones, shampoo bottles, cameras, etc. They can be connected among themselves, with a central server, with a network of servers, with the cloud, or a mix of it all and more.